sritank/spot/README.md

 This repo notionally depends on gRPC C++, Spot SDK, among others.
 Some are included as git-submodules, others should be retrieved independently.
 For instance, gRPC C++ libraries must be installed locally after compiling from source.
 This repo *should* still build if you do not have gRPC C++ libs, but the gRPC communication components will not be available.

+To install the gRPC C++ dependencies, clone it locally.
+I used the v1.30.0 version of gRPC repo as: git clone -b v1.30.0 --recursive https://github.com/grpc/grpc.git

+Then follow the instructions to build gRPC with cmake https://github.com/grpc/grpc/blob/master/BUILDING.md#building-with-cmake, namely:
+$ mkdir -p cmake/build
+$ cd cmake/build
+$ cmake ../..
+$ make
+$ make install

+This should make the install findable by CMake.
+You may also need to install empy (3.3.4 worked) and pyyaml (6.0.1 worked).
+After that make sure to run generate_protos.sh as in $ ./generate_protos.sh

+The above should be enough for CMake and catkin to locate all dependencies

 ## Run time dependencies

 ### Gazebo environments